fac30/PLOG_Marika/Week_02.md

 > [*Even better if*]

 I won't change anything.
-I would just say to your future self to check this log before looking for help somewhere else.
+I would just say to your future self to check this log before looking for help somewhere else